Monday, April 28, 2025

 Could the same man have fired the first and last shots of the Civil War?
 That's the implication of some recently unearthed newspaper clippings.

-The Anderson Intelligencer of May 30, 1900, reprinted a story from the Greenville Mountaineer, signed anonymously by "Old Coins," who interviewed eyewitnesses to the skirmish in his quest to document the last "battle" of the Civil War, which involved Stoneman's raiders on May 1, 1865—three weeks after Robert E. Lee's surrender in Virginia.
-The clipping quotes Butler Dyer of Piedmont:
+The Anderson Intelligencer of May 30, 1900, reprinted a story from the Greenville Mountaineer, signed anonymously by "Old Coins," who interviewed eyewitnesses to document the last "battle" of the Civil War, which involved Stoneman's raiders on May 1, 1865—three weeks after Robert E. Lee's surrender in Virginia.
+The clipping quotes a veteran of the skirmish, Butler Dyer:

 Mr. Paul Allan, of Charleston, was one of the Citadel cadets and who was the man who fired the first shot of the war on the steamer "Star of the West," was also a member of this company, and fired the last shot at the enemy on this occasion, thus having the somewhat remarkable experience and distinction of having inaugurated and finished the sanguinary conflict of '61 to '65.

-The Bamberg Herald of May 19, 1921, carried an account from the Greenville News, where the skirmish was documented by Louise Vandiver (1865-1938), who authored the Traditions and History of Anderson County in 1928.
+The Bamberg Herald of May 19, 1921, carried an account from The Greenville News, where the skirmish was documented by Louise Vandiver, who authored the Traditions and History of Anderson County in 1928.
+Mrs. Vandiver (1865-1938) collected historical clippings, and her source may have been the 1900 account.

 Among the Confederate party was young man named Paul Allen, a Charlestonian, who, it is said, fired the first shot at the Star of the West, having been a Citadel cadet at the time, and who, just to complete his record in a satisfactory manner, fired the last shot at the retreating Federal cavalry in this final skirmish on the lonely road away off in Anderson county, ending, as he had begun, one of the greatest wars in all of history.

-The Stoneman Gazette previously reported how a Georgia man who wound up in the custody of Stoneman's Raiders boasted of loading the first gun fired at Fort Sumter
+The Stoneman Gazette previously reported how a Georgia rebel boasted of loading the first gun fired at Fort Sumter

 Commemorating the 1875 centennial of the original 'Shot Heard Round the World,' this Minuteman statue in Lexington, Massachusetts, was cast in bronze from melted-down Civil War cannons.
 The young sculptor was Daniel Chester French, who in 1920 gave us the great statue of Abraham Lincoln, sitting in the Lincoln Memorial.